 From Year 8, prefects can work towards the bronze, silver or gold leadership accreditation through the Schools, Students and Teachers Network (SSAT).
 This allows prefects to demonstrate their leadership capabilities both inside and outside school, working on their communication, teamwork, attitude and responsibility.

 The prefects are headed by a team of lead prefects on the executive council.
 All members of the executive council have completed their gold SSAT leadership accreditation.

-Last year the school prefects organised or supported:
+Over the last two years, the school prefects organised or supported:

 - Fundraising for the Teenage Cancer Trust through an Easter raffle, raising £153.03

 - Fundraising for Young Minds Charity selling Valentine’s Day roses

 - A bake sale for the Dogs Trust, raising £110.75

 - Training and selection of Year 7 prefects

 - Year 6 Transition Week